fernandommota/addin-datatable-grand-total/README.md

 **_Custom format_**
 By default these addIn will apply the Brazilian money format (R$ #,##0.00).

-- Case you need use another mask is possible add a function in "Pre Execution" property and apply by index column a custom function format as follow example (applied at image datatable example above):
+- Case you need use another mask is possible add a function in "Pre Execution" property and apply by index column a custom function format as following example (applied at image datatable example above):

 ```JavaScript
 function myPreExecutionFunction() {